Two months on from “Black Week” and Buller, along with the rest of the forces under his command, were still on the wrong side of the Tugela River.

 It was a torturous climb up a steep rocky hill face for the Irish troops.
 Behind every other rock lay enemy soldiers, able to pop up, rattle off a few shots with their accurate Mauser rifles, and then duck back behind cover before they could become targets themselves.
 All the Irish could do was advance up the hill as fast as they could, and occasionally pop off a few largely symbolic replies from their own guns.

-Hart, in his wisdom, continued to insist that his men march forward in tightly packed columns, four abreast, which only limited their ability to manoeuvre and made then an even easier target.
+Hart, in his wisdom, continued to insist that his men march forward in tightly packed columns, four abreast, which only limited their ability to manoeuvre and made them an even easier target.
 Boer artillery caused significant casualties in such circumstances, a grim prologue to the sort of carnage artillery would cause 14 years later.
-Hart, showing his usual bravery – or disregard – for his own safety, rode close to the front line to urge his troops on, but they may perhaps have preferred some better leadership.
+Hart, showing his usual bravery – or disregard for his own safety – rode close to the front line to urge his troops on, but they may perhaps have preferred some better leadership.

 The result was predictable.
 The range of the attack was narrow owing to the lack of men in each push, and the force was weak.
 With the light dying, the supporting artillery was no longer a factor either.
 The Boers, behind the rocks and dug-in on the top of the hill, only had to stand up and fire at an enemy they could hardly miss.